AdrienFabre/React-SWAPI-API/README.md

 # React Swapi API

-This programme enables you to search for 'People' fron the Star Wars movies and get their details.
+This programme enables you to search for 'People' from the Star Wars movies and get their details.

 ## Screenshot